codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/what-is-the-codefresh-yaml.md

 ## Execution flow

-By default Codefresh will execute all steps in the yaml file and instantly fail the build, if any step presents an error.
+By default, Codefresh will execute all steps in the yaml file and instantly fail the build, if any step presents an error.
 To change this behavior add the `fail_fast:false` property in any step that you wish to be ignored in case of errors.